Brush Bots (or Bristle Bots) are a super simple way to introduce kids to robotics.

 You might be familiar with Hexbugs, which are a commercially made brush bot.

 If you have a MicroCenter in your town (St. Louis peeps, ours is in Brentwood) you can find small motors in their STEM project area.

 Are you super handy?
 Then you can salvage the motors from any (no longer used) device that vibrates.
 I understand that electric toothbrushes are great for this, but I haven’t tried tearing one down myself.

 Make a Brush Bot!

 - Button cell battery

 - Double stick foam tape or Sticky Tack

 - Wire cutter, wire stripper (if needed)

-Use a second piece of foam tape to stick the OTHER wire to the top of the battery.
+- Use another piece of foam/tack to stick the OTHER wire to the top of the battery.
 This will also turn the motor on, so feel free to remove the wire after testing.

 If it falls over, you can make the bot more stable by smashing the bristles into the table–this will push the bristles out and give it a wider stance.
 If you want to make the bot travel in one direction, try smashing the brush in a heavy book for 5-10 minutes.
 My favorite smash-stuff-flat book is my 1996 Unabridged Webster’s Dictionary!